OpenNebula/docs/source/release_notes/release_notes/upgrade_46.rst

 You can upgrade the existing DB with the 'onedb' command.
 You can specify any Sqlite or MySQL database.
 Check the :ref:`onedb reference <onedb>` for more information.

 .. warning:: Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.

+.. warning:: For environments in a Federation: Before upgrading the **master**, make sure that all the slaves have the MySQL replication paused.

 .. note::